-Melchizedek Dead Sea Scroll Found at Qumran
+Melchizedek Dead Sea Scroll Found in Qumran

 Of all the unusual individuals that show up in Scripture, Melchizedek, the King of Salem, is one of the most fascinating.
 Throughout the Old and New Testament, Melchizedek is only mentioned in three books: Genesis, Psalms, and Hebrews, with Genesis being the only book where he appears in person.
 Very little information is given in Scripture about Melchizedek, however, among the discoveries made at the Qumran caves, the Melchizedek Dead Sea Scroll, dating back to the 1st Century BC, gives more information about the importance of Melchizedek the priest.